 Skills useful in “real life.”
 Analytical, computing, and numerical skills, experts say, matter far more than degrees.
 The combination of quantitative training and applied work makes agricultural economics graduates an extremely well-prepared source of employees for private industry.
 David Edwards, Vice President-International Risk Management, American Express.
 Our courses expose students to the “economist’s way of thinking” which requires careful analysis of real world problems, and also teach you how to collect and analyze data.

 Interesting classes.
 Students in our department study economics and how principles of economics can be applied to understand and analyze problems in the real world.
 For example: What are the causes and implications of "urban sprawl"?
 (AREC 455) How does communally owned land in developing countries influence agricultural production and environmental quality?
 (AREC 445) How can farmers and agribusiness firms use futures and options markets to manage risk?
 (AREC 435)

 Great flexibility in designing your curriculum.
 In addition to their applied economics classes, AREC students complete a (six course) supporting field that can be custom designed to meet a student’s interests.
-For example, many students take a supporting field in business; but others take supporting fields that prepare them for graduate study in applied economics, or that allow them to follow their interests in areas like international agriculture, food science, foreign languages, politics, etc. If you have been taking introductory level classes in economics and business, many of those classes will fit right into your AREC curriculum.
+For example, many students take a supporting field in business; but others take supporting fields that prepare them for graduate study in applied economics, or that allow them to follow their interests in areas like international agriculture, food science, or foreign languages.